 TrustTech – Oscialltiing Environmental “Cooler”

-With this evaporative air cooler, you can easily add water without bending; Thanks to the special design, Trustech provides everyone with the air cooler fan, adding water to the bladeless oscillating tower fan, allowing you to enjoy the cold air in the hot summer.
+With this evaporative air cooler, you can easily add water without bending.
+Thanks to the unique design, Trustech provides everyone with an air cooler fan.

 Utilizing “Swamp Cooler” technology, you can get even cooler by placing ice boxes into the water tank to feel double the coolness.